-Core courses relate to the needs of those intending to serve in administrative and managerial roles in health care, non-profit, community-based agencies, and criminal justice organizations.
-Elective courses include public sector budgeting and accounting, legal and regulatory issues, program evaluation, and specialty topics in health care and non-profit management.
+Program courses include agency management, public sector budgeting and accounting, legal and regulatory issues, program development, and specialty topics in health care and non-profit management.

-Students who follow the prescribed course sequence can expect to complete the program in 15 months, including two summers of academic work.
+Students who follow the prescribed course sequence can expect to complete the program in 15 months, including one summer of academic work.